-Once you record the navigation flow of AUT (application under test) and check the user path then the next step is handling the dynamic value that is ‘Correlation’ in the NeoLoad script.
+Once you record the navigation flow of AUT (application under test) and check the user path the next step is handling the dynamic value that is ‘Correlation’ in the NeoLoad script.
 As I explained in the correlation topic of LoadRunner and JMeter, there are 3 steps involved in the correlation which are:

 - Identification of Dynamic Value